17 Acid-Fast and Endospore Staining

 Endospore Staining Procedure

-• Prepare a smear with Bacillus subtilis on one side of the slide, any other bacteria on the other side
+• Prepare a smear with Bacillus subtilis on the slide.

 • Air dry and heat fix as usual.